 N-NEVER restrain the person, put something in his/her mouth, or try to give food or drink.

-WHEN TO CALL FOR AN AMBULANCE
+WHEN TO CALL AN AMBULANCE

 No Need To Call An Ambulance If:

-- the seizure ends in under 5 minutes
+- Seizure ends in under 5 minutes

-- consciousness returns without a further incident
+- Consciousness returns without a further incident

 An Ambulance Should Be Called If:

-- the person is pregnant, injured, or diabetic
+- Person is pregnant, injured, or diabetic

 * If the ambulance arrives after consciousness has returned, the person should be asked whether the seizure was associated with epilepsy and whether emergency room care is wanted.